Coco Lee: Early life

-At age 17, Lee twice won a local singing contest.
+At the age of 17, Lee won a local singing contest twice.
 After graduating from high school in 1993, she entered a TVB competition in Hong Kong and was offered a recording contract.
-She attempted to juggle her singing career in Hong Kong with her pre-medical studies at the University of California, Irvine, which she eventually left after one year.
-During an interview in 1997, Lee said she never intended to become a star.
+She attempted to juggle her singing career in Hong Kong with her pre-medical studies at the University of California, Irvine, but she eventually left school after one year.
+During an interview in 1997, Lee said she had never intended to become a star.
 Her goal in life had been to become a surgeon, following in her mother's footsteps.

 Career

 Beginnings and Sony Music: 1993–1998

 In 1993, Lee returned to Hong Kong to visit her sisters.
 While there, she took part in the 12th annual New Talent Singing Awards and was the first runner-up, singing Whitney Houston's Run to You.
 The following day, Capital Artists offered her a recording contract.

 When she was 18, Lee came to Taiwan to start her music career.
 Advised by her sister, Lee chose "Coco" as her English stage name and "Li Wen" (李玟) as her Chinese stage name.

 She made her debut on compilation albums such as Red Hot Hits '93 Autumn Edition (zh).
 In 1994, she released her first solo albums in Mandarin in Taiwan, Love from Now On and Promise Me, through Fancy Pie Records.
 Her English-language cover album Brave Enough to Love and her third Mandarin album, Woman in Love, came out the following year.

 In 1996, Lee signed with Sony Music Entertainment.
 Her next Mandarin album, CoCo Lee, became the best-selling record in Asia that year.
 She subsequently released another English cover album, CoCo's Party, also in 1996.
 The following year, she issued the Mandarin album Each Time I Think of You as well as a Cantonese record, COCO, the only one she ever recorded in that language.
-In 1998, her Mandarin album Di Da Di came out, selling one million copies in less than three months.
+In 1998, her Mandarin album Di Da Di Hints came out, selling one million copies in less than three months.